The Soldier's Details

 ‘Monty’s’ mother who was known as ‘Mrs. L.M.’ was highly respected.
 She was the only woman from the area to be called to a 1933 Royal Commission into the Agricultural Bank.

-Unfortunately, we little else of Monty’s life and Smith family.
+Unfortunately, we know little else of Monty’s life and Smith family.
 Lily Monica died Mt Lawley in 15 May 1982 aged 88 years.
+His father born in 1885, died in Perth 6 Sep 1955.
+He is buried at Karrakatta Cemetery, Perth WA.

-The Erickson family are known to both Monty Smith and Dudley Squire fro 2/4th.
+The Erickson family are known to both Monty Smith and Dudley Squire from 2/4th.

 Smith was selected to work on the Burma Thai Railway with ‘F’ Force Thailand.
 Please read further about this force.